joehart2001/mlipx/docs/source/quickstart/cli.rst

 Command Line Interface
 ======================

-This guide will help you get started with ``mlipx`` by creating a new project in an empty directory and computing metrics for a machine-learned interatomic potential (MLIP) against reference DFT data.
+This guide will help you get started with ``mlipx`` by creating a new project in an empty directory and computing metrics for a machine-learned interatomic potential (:term:`MLIP`) against reference DFT data.

 First, create a new project directory and initialize it with Git and DVC: